matteobaccan/owner/README.md

 TESTS
 -----

-OWNER codebase is very compact, and it is [fully covered][] by unit tests.
+OWNER codebase is very compact.
+It has been developed using test driven development approach, and it is [fully covered][] by unit tests.

-To execute the tests, you need maven properly installed and configured, then run the following command from the distribution root:
+To execute the tests, you need maven properly installed and configured in your system, then run the following command from the distribution root:

     $ mvn test